webix-hub/docs/data/desktop/controls.md

 - **attributes** (object)
 	- **maxlength** (number)  - the maximum quantity of symbols that can be typed into the text field;
-    - **required** (boolean) - indicats whether this field must be filled before the form can be submitted.
+    - **required** (boolean) - indicates whether this field must be filled before the form can be submitted.
 False by default;
     - **title** (string) -  a prompt message that appears on pointing cursor over the field.

 The same is true for textarea.